 He was ultimately assassinated by his half brothers Dingane and Mhlangana.
 Shaka’s reign coincided with the start of the Mfecane (“Upheaval” or “Crushing”), a period of devastating warfare and chaos in southern Africa between 1815 and about 1840 that depopulated the region.
 His role in the Mfecane is highly controversial.

-Courtesy of: The Legends of History on YouTube, Wikipedia, and Australian Geographic
+Courtesy of: Wikipedia, and Australian Geographic